Flourless Chocolate Cake

 This post may contain affiliate links.
 Read my full disclosure policy.

-Discover the simple elegance of this one-bowl flourless chocolate cake.
-Rich, decadent, and topped with luscious whipped cream and chocolate curls, it’s perfect for any special occasion (and bonus: it’s gluten-free and kosher for Passover).
+Rich, decadent, and topped with luscious whipped cream and chocolate curls, this one-bowl flourless chocolate cake is perfect for any special occasion.

 Everyone should have a go-to recipe for flourless chocolate cake.
-Not only is it a rich and decadent dessert, but it’s also gluten-free and perfect for Passover, as it contains no flour or leavening.
-Despite its fancy appearance with pillowy whipped cream and chocolate curls on top, this cake is surprisingly quick and easy to make.
+Not only is it a rich and elegant dessert, but it’s also gluten-free and kosher for Passover, as it contains no flour or leavening.
+Despite its fancy appearance, this cake is surprisingly quick and easy to make.
 With just one bowl and an electric mixer, you can whip up the batter in 15 minutes.
 While baking, the edges and top form a crisp, cracked crust, while the center stays fudgy and brownie-like.
-Interested in a meringue topping instead?
-Check out my similar recipe with a marshmallowy meringue.
-For tips on creating those beautiful chocolate curls, here’s a helpful guide.
+It’s simple and delicious!

 “I made this and brought it to a dinner party…Nothing but rave reviews from the presentation to the taste.”